GRASS logo

 DESCRIPTION

-v.in.ogr imports vector data from files and database connections supported by the OGR library) into the current location and mapset.
+v.in.ogr imports vector data from files and database connections supported by the OGR library) into the current project (previously called location) and mapset.

 If the layer parameter is not given, all available OGR layers are imported as separate GRASS layers into one GRASS vector map.
 If several OGR layer names are given, all these layers are imported as separate GRASS layers into one GRASS vector map.